Master of Rehabilitation Science

 As a student of this course, you’ll deepen your skills and learn the principles of best practice rehabilitation, including how to help people regain lost skills, the physiology of fitness and conditioning, the pathophysiology of common conditions, and the specific needs of those affected by limited ability and function.

+The course has been developed to give students an individualised career pathway, while enhancing their understanding of human function and disability and the skills to promote physical well-being among people of all levels of ability.
 As part of the course, you will identify and analyse the determinants of health that influence wellbeing.
 You will learn to design, implement and evaluate rehabilitation strategies holistically.

 You will learn about the principles of rehabilitation, the physiology and pathophysiology of common conditions, and rehabilitation strategies for the effective and safe implementation of rehabilitation in a range of practice contexts.
 Specifically, you will learn techniques including exercise prescription, goal setting and health behaviour modification, measurement of physical activity and sedentary behaviours, fitness evaluation and a selection of appropriate outcome measurements and indicators.
 The course emphasises contemporary best practice rehabilitation in multiple clinical and community contexts, nationally and globally.

 The Graduate Certificate in Rehabilitation Science is part of a nested suite of courses, designed for versatility.
 You may also be interested in the following related courses:

 - If you are an exercise scientist, you may also be interested in Master of Sports Rehabilitation.